Wordbee

 Design System

-I built a design system to ensure the brand scaled consistently across the web — defining components, spacing, typography, and colour usage to give the team a solid, reusable foundation.
+The design system was built to ensure the brand scaled consistently across the web defining components, spacing, typography, and colour usage to give the team a solid, reusable foundation.

 Accessibility & WCAG standards